JAPAN RELATED COURSE OFFERINGS SUMMER 2025

 1 credit

-In this “no-classroom”; course, Dr. Holt will lecture and record into the zoomisphere a 30- to 60-minute lecture each week about the canonical science-fiction (“SF”) author/literary work; students then read the book or short stories and then do an end-of-the-week quiz.
-On alternating weeks students “talk to” to Dr. Holt through your own recordings.
-Thus JPN 399 students will 1) gain familiarity with Japanese SF and 2) develop their ability to speak about SF.
+In this “no-classroom" course, the professor will lecture and record into the zoomisphere for a 30-60 minute lecture each week about the canonical author/literary work of modern Japanese literature; students then read the book or short stories and then do an end-of-the-week quiz.
+On alternating weeks students "talk back" to Dr. Holt through your own recordings.
+Thus JPN 399 students will 1) gain familiarity with Modern Japanese Literature (only women writers this time) and 2) develop their ability to speak about Japanese Literature.
 This new kind of JPN 1-credit class allows for maximum schedule flexibility for students and helps them accelerate their PSU degrees.
+Great contemporary writers for this series: Enchi Fumiko, Tawada Yoko, Yoshimoto Banana, and Murata Sayaka, and more.
+NEW COURSE!

 JPN 101 First Year Japanese